 Having a document like this is like having a road map before you go on an epic car journey.
-Making data driven decisions around feature releases and product updates becomes a breeze.
+Making data driven decisions around feature releases and product updates become a breeze.
 Especially if you have the data to back it up.
-It’s a fine balance between actionable insights and just more noise from irrelevant data, and building a document that’s reliable does take a little time.
-However having a solid customer journey map will help your company obtain reliable and actionable insights on what your customers are actually doing inside your app, making arguments for and against using valuable resources much easier.
+It’s a delicate balance between actionable insights and just more noise from irrelevant data, and building a document that’s reliable does take a little time.
+However having a solid customer journey map will help your company obtain reliable and actionable insights on what your customers are doing inside your app, making arguments for and against using valuable resources much easier.

 What Is A Customer Journey Map?